What is the Decades Project?

 Year Two, 2015, saw Old Man Gloom deeply invested in the Depression Era.
 Designed in grayscale to mirror the struggles of the era, he was bald and fat around the middle, thanks to the extreme gloom he spread throughout the 1930s.
 He never quit plying his evil machinations, even trying - unsuccessfully - to rain out the event.

-2016 brings Zozobra into the 1940s WW2 era, rich in history and cultural significance for Santa Fe, New Mexico, and the world at large.
+2017 brought Zozobra into the 1940s WW2 era, rich in history and cultural significance for Santa Fe, New Mexico, and the world at large.

 “Kiwanis is about kids and this years 1940's Zozobra Decade allows for a teachable moment, It is in our best interests to never forget.
 Never again should we silently stand by while genocide is conducted,” said Ray Sandoval, event chairman for Zozobra.

 “In honoring the victims and the survivors of the Holocaust, let us recommit ourselves individually and collectively to do everything to prevent future acts of antisemitism and crimes against humanity, whenever and wherever they may occur,” said Rabbi Berel Levertov of Santa Fe Jewish Center – Chabad.

 Attend the 93rd Burning of Zozobra on the Friday before Labor Day, September 1, 2017 in Santa Fe, NM, to see Year Four of the Decades Project come to life!